samhinshaw/get_fit/readme.md

 - Change view engine to pull period database?
 - Display two week period rolling points
 - Display week's points on Sunday (on left of 'feed')
-- Redesign app with Bulma Tiles

 Update Sept 30th, 2017
 Design
 - ~~Remove `display: flex` from landing-page hero to allow columns to properly resize~~
 - ~~HOWEVER, need to figure out how to vertically center columns then~~

-Perhaps update media elements of 'days' to make them cards or tiles instead of media Change all instances of 'purchases' to 'requests' for better semantics Format dates of requests with `moment.format()`
+~~Perhaps update media elements of 'days' to make them cards or tiles instead of media~~ ~~Change all instances of 'purchases' to 'requests' for better semantics~~ ~~Format dates of requests with `moment.format()`~~

 Sketch out the layout of the app!
 - What will our overview be?
     + How do we make this look really good?
-- Where do we locate a detailed day-by-day breakdown?
+- ~~Where do we locate a detailed day-by-day breakdown?~~
-- How do we best display information on the user page?
+- ~~How do we best display information on the user page?~~

 Then we can fix things.
-- Stop using static 'sam' & 'amelia' routes.
+- ~~Stop using static 'sam' & 'amelia' routes.~~
-    + Switch to 'user' and 'partner' instead
+    + ~~Switch to 'user' and 'partner' instead~~

-Switch from using 'is-danger' (etc) classes to style different pages!
-Instead we should be specifying the page and then we'll style it differently ourselves.
+~~Switch from using 'is-danger' (etc) classes to style different pages!
+Instead we should be specifying the page and then we'll style it differently ourselves.~~
+Allow user to pick accent colors in account page.
+How to we save and implement that??

-- Update update-entry buttons to properly correspond to user/partner
+- ~~Update update-entry buttons to properly correspond to user/partner~~
-- Instead of using capitalized username as userName, actually use the user's name from their name field!
+- ~~Instead of using capitalized username as userName, actually use the user's name from their name field!~~
-- Stop pulling directly from req.user, always user res.locals.user
+- ~~Stop pulling directly from req.user, always user res.locals.user~~
-- Then just pull from the partner object, which we'll set to res.locals.partner
+- ~~Then just pull from the partner object, which we'll set to res.locals.partner~~